fluxninja/aperture/docs/content/concepts/flow-control/flow-classifier.md

-Extracting value from header may seem not useful, as the value is already available as flow label ([as `http.request.header.<header>`][request-labels]), but adding flow label explicitly may still be userful, as it enables baggage propagation and telemetry for this flow label.
+Extracting value from header may seem not useful, as the value is already available as flow label ([as `http.request.header.<header>`][request-labels]), but adding flow label explicitly may still be useful, as it enables baggage propagation and telemetry for this flow label.

 :::